it’s okay to ask for help

 Now I’m an open kind of person who wears my heart on my sleeve.
 I trust in medical professionals and will always now, after my experience with anorexia, choose mental health over my pride.
 But even I had a lot of trouble finally making the appointment and telling someone.
 I can see now why so many people don’t ask for help until sometimes, it is too late.

 My biggest issue with asking for help was embarrassment.
 There are ad campaigns and increasing awareness about a whole range of psychological disorders (though there is still little to no awareness about psychotic disorders – but that’s an article for another day) and yet, there is still stigma.
 There is this idea that the person just isn’t trying hard enough.
 That they need to start appreciating life and stop feeling sorry for themselves or, in my case, stop making ‘mountains out of molehills’.
-And nothing has more stigma than medication for psychotic disorders.
-It is seen as a cop-out; a way of hiding from problems rather than facing them head-on.
+And nothing has more stigma than medication for mental disorders It is seen as a cop-out; a way of hiding from problems rather than facing them head-on.

 Being that I write for Lip, I have decided to tell people about my decision to start a year long process of medication and therapy.
 I can’t exactly write articles saying that there is nothing to be embarrassed about if I’m too embarrassed to tell anyone.
 So I did tell people, and yes, I did encounter a lot of negative responses, most along the lines of that I’m lazy and that medication is just a placebo.